1. Where is DUMBO?

 4. How do I buy tickets?

-Tickets to performances are available online 24 hours a day, 7 days a week, or call the Box Office at 718-254-8779.
-BUY TICKETS
+Tickets are available for purchase online or by calling the Box Office at 718.254.8779.
+BUY TICKETS NOW

 Please note: DUMBO is a beautiful historic neighborhood, and many streets and sidewalks contain cobblestones and trolly tracks.
-Our entrance is on the east side of Jay Street, which is a good vehicle drop-off location.
-DUMBO offers many street parking locations nearby, and St. Ann’s has arranged a parking discount in 2 neighborhood lots, including one across the street at 20 Jay.
-Click HERE for more information about parking and HERE for detailed directions.
+The theater entrance can be accessed via Old Dock and New Dock Streets, and our front door is on the park side of the building.
+DUMBO offers many street parking locations nearby.
+Click here for more information about parking and here for detailed directions.

 6. Do you offer student or senior discounts?

-Special ticket offers vary based on productions.
-Please call the Box Office at 718-254-8779 or click BUY TICKETS
+Special ticket offers vary.
+Please call the Box Office at 718.254.8779 or click BUY TICKETS for more information.

 7. Can I volunteer as an usher?